-We collect 8 equity indicators (developed by the Measuring Health Equity project team of Sinai Health System) as well as others including immigration status, health insurance, education, sense of belonging, and self-rated physical and mental health.
+We collect eight equity indicators (developed by the Measuring Health Equity project team of Sinai Health System) as well as others including immigration status, health insurance, education, sense of belonging, and self-rated physical and mental health.

-Privacy and confidentiality
+Privacy and Confidentiality

-We take your privacy very seriously.
+We take our clients’ privacy very seriously.